x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/block-legacy-auth-2019-hybrid.md

 - Estimated time to complete each procedure: 3 minutes.

-- To open the Exchange Management Shell, see [Open the Exchange Management Shell](http://technet.microsoft.com/library/63976059-25f8-4b4f-b597-633e78b803c0.aspx).
+- To open the Exchange Management Shell, see [Open the Exchange Management Shell](https://docs.microsoft.com/powershell/exchange/open-the-exchange-management-shell).

 - Verify that modern authentication is enabled in your Exchange environment.

 - Verify your email clients and apps support modern authentication (see the list at the beginning of the topic).
 Also, verify that your Outlook desktop clients are running the minimum required cumulative updates.
-For more information, see [Outlook Updates](https://support.office.com/article/472c2322-23a4-4014-8f02-bbc09ad62213).
+For more information, see [Outlook Updates](https://docs.microsoft.com/officeupdates/outlook-updates-msi).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
-Visit the forums at: [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612), [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).
+Visit the forums at [Exchange Server](https://social.technet.microsoft.com/forums/office/home?category=exchangeserver),[Exchange Online](https://social.technet.microsoft.com/forums/msonline/home?forum=onlineservicesexchange), or [Exchange Online Protection](https://social.technet.microsoft.com/forums/forefront/home?forum=FOPE).

 ## Create and apply authentication policies